joshasn/medical-form-app/DOCUMENTATION.md

 #### PDF Export
 - Fills all PDF fields with form data
+- Processes all modules with data (including imported JSON data, not just selected modules)
 - Draws physical exam tables (Range of Motion for Cervical Spine and Lumbar Spine)
 - Normalizes text for WinAnsi encoding
+- **Flattens PDF**: Converts form fields to static text (non-editable) when downloading
 - Downloads as `medical-examination-filled.pdf`
+- **Viewing vs Download**: PDF remains editable when viewing; only flattened on download

 #### JSON Export
 - Exports form data with PDF field names as keys